Joseph Stubbs (ice hockey): Career

 In 1931, Stubbs had Harvard looking as good as they ever had.
 The team ran through all of its competition, posting 5 shutouts and allowing just 10 goals in 11 games.
 The Crimson entered their best-of-three series with Yale as a narrow favorite but were stunned by the powerful Elis; Harvard surrendered 8 goals in two games, while scoring just 2 for themselves.
 After the disappointing finish, Harvard began the following season with a near repeat performance, entering the Yale series with a 10–1 record.
 Stubbs' team drew first blood, capturing the first game 4–1, and then held off the rabid Bulldogs with two ties, both going into double overtime.
 The season ended with Harvard on top of all eastern teams by itself, earning Stubbs his first outright championship.

 After repeating as champions in 1933, Harvard took a sharp decline and posted its worst season in almost 40 years.
 The Crimson rebounded quickly, however, and Stubbs had the team back on the winning side of the ledger in 1935.
-He got Harvard to win a second pair of Championships in '36 (shared) and '37, losing only to McGill in the later.
+He got Harvard to win a second pair of Championships in '36 (shared) and '37, losing only to McGill in the latter.
 Just like after the earlier double feat, Harvard posted a losing record in 1938.
 This time, however, Stubbs wouldn't be around to rebuild the program.
 After eleven seasons behind the bench and five championships, Stubbs resigned as head coach.

 Harvard would eventually choose Clark Hodder as Stubbs' successor but the era of Harvard as the premier college program was over.
 After Stubbs stepped down, it would be more than 50 years before the Crimson would win another ice hockey championship.